82 Pages Posted: 26 Feb 2021 Last revised: 7 Feb 2022

 Date Written: February 25, 2021

 “The executive Power shall be vested in a President of the United States of America.”
-The Executive Vesting Clause is one of three originalist pillars for the unitary executive theory, that as a strict separation of powers, the president possesses executive powers like removal, exclusive from congressional limitations (i.e., they are indefeasible).
-Many originalists generally tend to assume that “vest” means a formalist approach to separation of powers, rather than more functional Madisonian check-and-balances.
+The Executive Vesting Clause is one of three originalist pillars for the unitary executive theory: The president possesses executive powers exclusive from congressional limitations (i.e., they are indefeasible).
+Many originalists assume that “vest” means a formalist approach to separation of powers, rather than more functional Madisonian check-and-balances.

-However, unitary judges and scholars have not provided historical evidence that “vest” had such an original public meaning.
-This Article offers a close textual reading of the word “vesting” and an examination of its context, with the first survey of the available dictionaries from the era and the word’s usage in early colonial charters and American constitutions, the Convention, and ratification debates.
-The bottom line is that, in this era, the word “vest” did not connote exclusivity, indefeasibility, or a special constitutional status for official power.
-At best, the meaning of “vested” was unclear, and more likely, its ordinary meaning was a simple grant of powers without signifying the impermissibility of legislative checks and balances.
+This Article offers a close textual reading of the word “vesting” and an examination of its eighteenth-century usage and context, with the first survey of the available dictionaries from the era and the word’s usage in early colonial charters and American constitutions, the Convention, and ratification debates.
+The word “vest” did not connote exclusivity, indefeasibility, or a special constitutional status for official power.
+Its ordinary meaning was most likely a simple grant of powers without signifying the impermissibility of legislative conditions, such as a good-cause requirement for removals.

 Keywords: Unitary executive, vesting, administrative law, constitutional law, originalism, textualism, presidential power